Trump rule may mean 1 million kids lose automatic free lunch

 But those schools do so under a program that requires 40% of students to be eligible for free meals, and the rule change could mean some schools no longer meet that threshold, Mallya said.

 The USDA released the details of its analysis after it was criticized for failing to report the impact its SNAP rule change could have on children's access to free school meals.
-The agency has said the change is intended to make eligibility rules more consistent across the country by closing a loophole that let states grant people eligibility if they were enrolled in other assistance programs, even if they may not have otherwise qualified.
+The agency has said the change is intended to make eligibility rules more consistent across the country, since states can grant people eligibility if they were enrolled in other assistance programs.

 The USDA said it would reopen the public comment period on the rule for two weeks to allow feedback on the estimated impact to school meals.